BA (Hons)

 Modules

-Race, Ethnicity and Migration
+Diversity in Society: Race, Ethnicity and Migration 30 Credits

 This module introduces students to a comparative sociological study of race, racism, ethnicity, and migration.
-It traces the origins and development of the concept of race by exploring the importance of slavery and European colonialism in producing modern understandings of race and racial difference.
+The first part of this module, explores the sociology of migration.
+The module examines the diverse forms of migration, such as labour migration, forced migration or displacement, as well as social consequences of different forms of migration processes.
+In the second semester, the module traces the origins and development of the concept of race by exploring the importance of slavery and European colonialism in producing modern understandings of race and racial difference.
 It explores the role of race as a major source of social divisions and aims to show the significance of racism in the reproduction of structural inequalities and exclusions.
+Race/ethnic categories vary significantly across time and place and it is crucial to explore national and global empirical examples to gain a critical understanding.
+Therefore, an important aspect of this course is its focus on the global dimensions and manifestations of racism, ethnicity and migration.
+The module will address a range of contemporary debates related to ‘race’ and ethnicity such as racism, multiculturalism, anti-semitism, Islamophobia, nationalism and national identity.

-Applied Research Skills
+Applied Research Skills 30 Credits

 This module explores the various ways that social scientists understand and investigate the social world.
-It offers you an insight into the various ways of conducting research.
-You will learn about the importance of ethics and how to become an ethically-responsible researcher.
-As well, you will learn about the various techniques used to collect and analyse information.
+It introduces students to the key principles of social research as they apply to sociology.
+It familiarises students with the relationship between sociological theory and sociological research.
+It identifies the key primary and secondary research methods available to undergraduate students and provides opportunities to learn how to design research questions and develop projects to answer them.
+The module enables students to learn how to design research implements such as questionnaires and interview schedules, and how to effectively analyse the data that results.
+You will learn about the importance of ethics and how to become an ethical researcher.
 By the end of the module, you will have the knowledge and skills to produce a research proposal for your third-year dissertation.

-Optional modules
+Optional modules Credits

-• Religion and Spirituality in Contemporary Society 15 Credits
+Religion & Spirituality in Contemporary Society

-• Understanding Urban and Rural Societies 15 Credits
+Understanding Urban and Rural Societies

-• Work Placement for Sociology 15 Credits
+Work Placement for Sociology

 Modules

-Dissertation
+Dissertation 30 Credits

 This module represents the culmination of your sociology degree and provides the opportunity for you to undertake a research project of your own.
 You will identify a sociologically-relevant topic of interest, and devise appropriate research questions to answer.
 On the basis of your topic and research questions, and with the guidance of your supervisor, you will design, conduct, and write up a primary or secondary research project.
-Drawing on sociological literature, theories, and concepts you will present an analysis of your chosen topic and present your data and findings in a professional and academic written format.
+Drawing on sociological literature, theories, and concepts you will present an analysis of your chosen topic and present your data and findings in a professional and academic written format .

-Substance Use and Misuse
+Substance Use and Society

 This module explores the use and misuse of tobacco, alcohol, illegal drugs and other substances from sociological, cultural, criminological, and policy perspectives.
 With a particular focus on the ‘context of use’ such as capitalism and social structure, the module will critically examine the use and misuse of different substances.
 We engage with diverse theoretical perspectives (e.g. the Culture of Intoxication and Calculated Hedonism; Social Conflict; Sub-culture) and debates related to substance use such as: dependency and addiction; education and treatment (e.g. zero-tolerance vs. harm reduction); decriminalisation, legalisation and social control.
 We explore evidence for the negative consequences of substance use for individuals and societies.
 We also consider the social meaning of tobacco, alcohol, illegal drugs and other substances and their consumption as part of recreational ‘lifestyle’ choices linked to rave and club culture and other leisure activities.

-• Globalisation, Beauty and the Media 15 credits
+Globalisation, Beauty and the Media

 Entry requirements